 As product sustainability becomes an increasingly important marketing tool for environmentally conscious consumers, businesses are looking for clear and reliable ways to demonstrate this.
-The United States Department of Agriculture (USDA) BioPreferred Program promotes the purchase and use of biobased products through its Federal Purchasing Mandate and Voluntary Labeling Program and also aims to boost jobs and markets for farming commodities.
+The United States Department of Agriculture (USDA) BioPreferred® Program promotes the purchase and use of biobased products and aims to boost jobs and markets for farming commodities.
 As consumers become more aware of building sustainably, the sources of the materials also come into play and the USDA BioPreferred Program’s construction and renovation product categories reflect this.

-The aim of the BioPreferred Program is to promote the use of biobased products, with the Voluntary Labeling Program giving businesses the opportunity to differentiate their biobased products to consumers.
-The USDA definition of a biobased product does not encompass food, feed or fuel.
+The aim of the USDA BioPreferred Program is to promote the use of biobased products, giving businesses the opportunity to differentiate their biobased products to consumers.
+According to the USDA BioPreferred Program, a biobased product does not encompass food, feed or fuel.
 Biobased products serve as an alternative to traditionally petroleum-derived products and should be made from plants and agricultural, marine or forestry renewable materials.

-The Voluntary Labeling Program allows businesses to apply for the USDA certified biobased label to put on their products when they fulfill minimum biobased content levels.
+The Program allows businesses to apply for the USDA Certified Biobased Product label to put on their products when they fulfill minimum biobased content levels.
 This label can help consumers make more informed purchasing decisions.
-These biobased content requirements are set out in the USDA BioPreferred Federal Purchasing Mandate, which requires federal agencies to purchase products with the defined biobased content for the designated product categories.
+These biobased content requirements are set out in the USDA BioPreferred Program mandate.

-ISO 17025-accredited Beta Analytic provides high-quality biobased testing for the USDA BioPreferred Labeling Program using the required ASTM D6866 analytical standard.
-The lab reports results in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
+ISO 17025-accredited Beta Analytic provides high-quality biobased testing for the USDA BioPreferred Program using the required ASTM D6866 analytical standard.

-Beta Analytic welcomes inquiries on how to submit samples for testing as part of the Biopreferred Voluntary Labeling Program.
+Beta Analytic welcomes inquiries on how to submit samples for testing.
 Please contact the lab for price inquiries.

 United Soybean Board.
 Georgia Association of County Commissioners Uses Carpet with Soy-based Backing.
 United States Department of Agriculture.
 Downloaded from BioPreferred Success Stories section (accessed July 2017).